sudheera96/NoteTracker/README.md

 1. As a user, I want to see all my assigment logs.
 1. As a user, I want to delete my assignment log.

+## Risks:
+In this Note Tracker android application we are not using any outside API as of now.

 ## Note Tracker Activities